Skip to main content

 Career path and progression

-With experience, you could move to a larger company or you could specialise in an area like legal advice.
+With experience, you could move to a larger record label or music publishing company, or specialise in an area like contracts, copyright or events management.

 Current opportunities